aardgoose/CaveView.js/tiles.md

 ### Cesium&reg; Tiles

-The Cesium World Terrain data is availble at no cost or low data requirements and non-commercial projects.
-This data covers the entire globe at various resolutions, and uses a publically [documented](https://github.com/AnalyticalGraphicsInc/quantized-mesh) triangulated mesh format to provide simplified terrain tiles.
+The Cesium World Terrain data is availble at no cost for non-commercial projects with limited bandwidth requirements.
+This data covers the entire globe at various resolutions depending on availability, and uses a publically [documented](https://github.com/AnalyticalGraphicsInc/quantized-mesh) triangulated mesh format to provide simplified terrain tiles.
 Use of Cesium tiles is documented [here](cesiumtiles.html).